Latent Power Turbines (TM) -Wind turbines inside a can

 Figure 1 is reproduced below.

-What happens when the sun goes down?
+How do we generate electricity when the sun goes down?

 (i) Extract heat from a warmer layer of the atmosphere